erikorlowski/cscie97/cscie97/asn5/design.md

     * Send a variety of CLI inputs and ensure the module sends the correct REST API requests as a response
 * CLI output test:
     * Send a variety of REST API requests to the module and ensure the module prints the correct response to the CLI

+### Exception Handling
+Exceptions for the Simulator module are handled primarily through the DatabaseException and ApiException classes.
+These exception classes are unchecked exceptions and are logged for future auditing.

 ### Risks
 The primary risk of the simulator module is that a user or the system would mistakenly use this module instead of the real system.
 For this reason, authenticated access is tightly controlled to administrator users.
 Additionally, a risk with all "non-core" modules is that the module could be used as a gateway into the system for a malicious user.
 To guard against this, authentication is required to access the CLI and the module's REST API.